MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 To manually remove a single plan or all plans from the cache, use [DBCC FREEPROCCACHE](../t-sql/database-console-commands/dbcc-freeproccache-transact-sql.md).
 [DBCC FREESYSTEMCACHE](../t-sql/database-console-commands/dbcc-freesystemcache-transact-sql.md) can also be used to clear any cache, including plan cache.
 Starting with [!INCLUDE[ssSQL15](../includes/sssql15-md.md)], the `ALTER DATABASE SCOPED CONFIGURATION CLEAR PROCEDURE_CACHE` to clear the procedure (plan) cache for the database in scope.
 A change in some configuration settings via [sp_configure](system-stored-procedures/sp-configure-transact-sql.md) and [reconfigure](../t-sql/language-elements/reconfigure-transact-sql.md) will also cause plans to be removed from plan cache.
 You can find the list of these configuration settings in the Remarks section of the [DBCC FREEPROCCACHE](../t-sql/database-console-commands/dbcc-freeproccache-transact-sql.md#remarks) article.
 A configuration change like this will log the following informational message in the error log:

-`[!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to some database maintenance or reconfigure operations.`
+> `SQL Server has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to some database maintenance or reconfigure operations.`

 ### Recompiling Execution Plans